 Jeff Wall is a partner in the Firm’s Litigation Group and the head of its Supreme Court and Appellate Practice.
 Mr. Wall is the former Acting Solicitor General of the United States.
-He has argued 30 cases in the Supreme Court in a number of areas, including securities, class actions, arbitration, intellectual property, taxation, labor and employment, bankruptcy, preemption, the False Claims Act, the First Amendment, and criminal law and procedure.
-His recent arguments for the government and in private practice include Murphy v.
+He has argued more than 30 cases in the Supreme Court in a number of areas, including securities, class actions, arbitration, intellectual property, taxation, labor and employment, bankruptcy, preemption, the False Claims Act, the First Amendment, and criminal law and procedure.
+His recent arguments for the government and in private practice include Great Lakes Insurance SE v.
+Raiders Retreat Realty Co., LLC (maritime insurance), Murphy v.
 NCAA (sports gambling), Financial Oversight and Management Board for Puerto Rico v.
 Aurelius Investment, LLC (fiscal oversight of Puerto Rico), Frank v.
 Gaos (class actions), Epic Systems Corp. v.
 Lewis (arbitration), and Halo Electronics v.
 Pulse Electronics Inc. (patent damages).
-Mr. Wall has briefed and argued numerous cases before federal and state courts of appeals and administrative agencies.
-In addition to his appellate experience, Mr. Wall has represented clients in a range of complex civil and criminal matters at the trial level, including as lead counsel in a successful federal criminal trial.
+Mr. Wall also has argued numerous cases before federal and state courts of appeals and administrative agencies.
 He often counsels clients on strategic legal issues arising from litigation, legislation, or governmental oversight or investigation.

 Before rejoining Sullivan & Cromwell, Mr. Wall served in the Office of the Solicitor General as the Principal Deputy for four years, twice leading the office as the Acting Solicitor General from March to September 2017 and again from July 2020 to January 2021.
 In that role, he was responsible for overseeing appellate litigation by the United States in the Supreme Court and the courts of appeals, which required coordinating with and counseling agencies throughout the federal government on their regulatory objectives.
 He successfully argued several major Supreme Court cases on the separation of powers, constitutional rights, executive authority, and religious liberty.
 Mr. Wall also served as an Assistant to the Solicitor General from 2008 to 2013.

 Following law school, Mr. Wall clerked for Associate Justice Clarence Thomas of the U.S. Supreme Court, and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
 He has taught courses in law school on administrative law and federal jurisdiction.
-He is a member of the American Law Institute, member and former officer of the Edward Coke Appellate Inn of Court, member of the Supreme Court Historical Society, and former member of the Advisory Committee on Procedures for the U.S. Court of Appeals for the D.C.
+He is a member of the American Law Institute, President-Elect of the Edward Coke Appellate Inn of Court, trustee of the Supreme Court Historical Society, and former member of the Advisory Committee on Procedures for the U.S. Court of Appeals for the D.C.
 Circuit.
+He dedicates substantial time to pro bono representation and has been recognized on the 2024 Capital Pro Bono Honor Roll.
+In the community, he serves on the board of the St. Albans School of Public Service, a program that brings together high-school students from across the country to explore their interest in public service.

 Recent Speaking Engagements